 Welcome to Woodbridge Probus Club!

 Our meetings are now held at Woodbridge Golf Club.
-Our next meeting will be on Monday February 4th 2019 and the speaker will be Edward Rees, Scottish Power, and he will tell us about East Anglian One, a big project in our area bringing electricity from wind turbines in the North Sea.
+Our next meeting will be on Monday November 4th 2019 and the speaker will be Roy Dowding and he will tell us about East Anglian Vehicle Manufacturers.

 Our New Venue at Woodbridge Golf Club